eggplantpasta/eggplantpasta.github.io/_posts/2014-04-06-drush-aliases.md

 An alias file can be of a few forms and stored in various places but in general I like to use "group" alias files stored in the .drush directory of my home folder e.g.: `~/.drush/sitename.aliases.drushrc.php`.
 I have one file per project definining (typically) a local, dev, and live site.
 Alias groups create an implicit namespace that is named after the group so the alias is refered to as @group.site e.g.: `drush status @sitename.dev`

-The basic content defining local aliases grouped in a file is:
+The minimum definition of a local alias is:

 {% highlight php %}
 <?php